rvikr77/ev-shops/README.md

 3. The api can be configured to take into account time or other extra points(eg: tolls) instead of distance if required.
 Api key is required to run that function.
 4. The sqlite also must be setup
 5. Location is requested from user for this application to work as intended
+6. Also shops given are just for testing and are not real shops with real values.
+It's just a simulation to test the application with random latitude and longitude values.